 • Complete characterization of full implementation in dynamic supermodular games.
 Whatever can be partially implemented under commitment can also be implemented fully without commitment!

-5. `Inertial Coordination Games’ submitted
+6. `Inertial Coordination Games’

 (with Ricky Li & Kei Uzui; draft date: March 25)